Skenvy/dotfiles/.ssh/README.md

 >
 > They originally expected a trade-off of not checking in your `~/.ssh/config`.
 Now they support it!
 ---
+> [!TIP]
-These tips are focussed _mostly_ on WSL and Windows _**side-by-side**_.
+> These tips are focussed _mostly_ on WSL and Windows _**side-by-side**_.
 Because that's _my_ home development environment.
 They started as notes for me to remember the unique flavour of managing multiple ssh keys for multiple GitHub account, and using these keys on both Windows and WSL.
+>

-This should be a minimal way to set up new keys for using multiple accounts on Mac, Windows, and WSL, and covers some of the traps in simultaneous use of **Windows _AND_ WSL**.
+> This should be a minimal way to set up new keys for using multiple accounts on Mac, Windows, and WSL, and covers some of the traps in simultaneous use of **Windows _AND_ WSL**.
+---
+> [!IMPORTANT]
+> [SSH](https://www.openssh.org/) uses `~/.ssh/config` for user config.
+Other files in `~/.ssh` include your public and private keys and your machine's `~/.ssh/known_hosts`.

 See the docs on:
 * [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)